 These Parmesan Rosemary Shortbread Rounds are quick and simple slice-n-bake crackers.
 Tender, buttery, and flavored with Parmesan cheese and fresh rosemary.

-I made a beyond exciting discovery the other day when I was walking my dog.
+I made a beyond-exciting discovery the other day while walking my dog.
 Right in front of the house, like literally — right in front, is a giant bush.
 GUESS what the giant bush is.

 Upon this realization, I forgot the dog walk and headed right back inside to find good rosemary recipes.
-I’ve been intruiged by rosemary shortbread. it sounds so delicious – it had to be the first thing I had to make with my new rosemary discovery.
-This recipe is from The Kitchen Sink and is originally derived from Bon Appetit Magazine.
+I’ve been intrigued by rosemary shortbread. it sounds so delicious – it had to be the first thing I had to make with my new rosemary discovery.
+This recipe is adapted from The Kitchen Sink and is originally derived from Bon Appétit Magazine.
 I lightly adapted it for my tastes.

 What makes this Parmesan Rosemary Shortbread so good?

-These Parmesan Rosemary Shortbread Rounds have all the texture of a really good shortbread cookie, but all the flavor of a savory Parmesan and rosemary-infused cracker.
+These Parmesan Rosemary Shortbread Rounds have all the texture of a really good shortbread cookie, but the flavor of a savory Parmesan-and-rosemary-infused cracker.
 They taste very light and tender and are completely addictive.
 Easily the best cracker I’ve ever tasted.

 They have the perfect amount of each ingredient to create a balanced, flavorful snack.
-The only thing I would ever do differently is trying different kinds of herbs and cheeses.
-I’m sure they’re fabulous any way you would try to make them.
+The only thing I would ever do differently is try different kinds of herbs and cheeses.
+I’m sure they’re fabulous anyway you would try to make them.
 So, do yourself a favor and make these as soon as possible!

 These Parmesan Rosemary Shortbread Rounds are…